 In accordance with federal law and Texas A&M University System Regulation 08.01.01 Civil Rights Compliance (System Regulation 08.01.01), WTAMU Civil Rights Compliance 08.01.01.W1 RELLIS Civil Rights Compliance 08.01.01.S1 prohibits discrimination and harassment including sexual assault, dating violence, domestic violence, stalking, (as those terms are defined for the purposes of the Clery Act) and/or related retaliation.
-The following are statements of policy that address discrimination, harassment (including, but not limited to, sexual harassment1 and sex-
+The following are statements of policy that address discrimination, harassment (including, but not limited to, sexual harassment and sexbased misconduct), complicity, and retaliation.

-1 Sexual harassment is a form of sex discrimination.
-Unwelcome conduct on the basis of sex (of a sexual nature or otherwise): (1) by an employee of the university who conditions the provision of an aid, benefit, or service of the university on an individual's participation in that unwelcome sexual conduct; (2) determined by a reasonable person to be so severe and pervasive and objectively offensive that it effectively denies a person equal access to the university's education program or activity; or (3) sexual assault, dating violence, domestic violence, or stalking based on sex.
-For the purposes of defining sexual harassment specified in (2): severe means of sufficient seriousness to interfere with the rights, privileges, and legal activities of an individual, as well as actions that would be deemed by a reasonable person to be extreme or life-threatening; pervasive means conduct existing in or spreading over a large area of an activity or program over a period of time; and objectively offensive means behavior determined by a reasonable person to be offensive (actions that cause unreasonable harm or distress to another individual or based misconduct2), complicity, and retaliation3.
 The policies apply whether this conduct occurs on or off campus and when notice of potential misconduct is received by university.

+Sexual harassment is a form of sex discrimination.
+Unwelcome conduct on the basis of sex (of a sexual nature or otherwise): (1) by an employee of the university who conditions the provision of an aid, benefit, or service of the university on an individual's participation in that unwelcome

+Procedures for Reporting Sexual Assault, Dating Violence, Domestic Violence, Stalking and Related Retaliation sexual conduct; (2) determined by a reasonable person to be so severe and pervasive and objectively offensive that it effectively denies a person equal access to the university's education program or activity; or (3) sexual assault, dating violence, domestic violence, or stalking based on sex.
+For the purposes of defining sexual harassment specified in (2): severe means of sufficient seriousness to interfere with the rights, privileges, and legal activities of an individual, as well as actions that would be deemed by a reasonable person to be extreme or life-threatening; pervasive means conduct existing in or spreading over a large area of an activity or program over a period of time; and objectively offensive means behavior determined by a reasonable person to be offensive (actions that cause unreasonable harm or distress to another individual or group of people).
+Includes complaints based on sex, sexual orientation, and/or gender identity.